Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-06-04-poo-in-the-bath-secret-lovers-and-other-snaphots-of-this-moment.md

 Vive le children!

-<h6>*this is not a euphemism for the white-wine-vinegar vinegar douche I give my lady garden every Saturday night.
-I promise never to be coy when I do get around to a full tutorial on this.</h6>
+*this is not a euphemism for the white-wine-vinegar vinegar douche I give my lady garden every Saturday night.
+I promise never to be coy when I do get around to a full tutorial on this.